-- Methods considered or employed to avoid the use of a physical containment are primarily de-escalation, redirection, and verbal diffusion techniques. - Wherever possible, staff should call for back up and avoid using physical containment alone. - Whenever possible, physical containment will occur in the presence of other staff. - Whenever possible, the physical containment should occur away from the other students to avoid an "audience effect". - Staff will use practices to safely inhibit the ability of the child to move freely as identified by Behaviour Management Systems.
+- Methods considered or employed to avoid the use of physical containment are primarily de-escalation, redirection, verbal diffusion techniques and recognition/avoidance of triggers. - Wherever possible, staff should call for back up and avoid using physical containment alone. - Whenever possible, physical containment will occur in the presence of other staff. - For planned containments, a 2nd staff member (for small child containment) or 3rd staff member (for large child containment) must be present as an observer to ensure student and staff safety. - Whenever possible, the physical containment should occur away from the other students to avoid an "audience effect". - Staff will use practices to safely inhibit the ability of the child to move freely as identified by Behaviour Management Systems.
 Sensitivity is required when using physical containment for students with a sensory loss.
 Staff using physical containment for students who are deaf or hard or hearing should ensure communication is possible during a containment.
-Students who are blind or visually impaired should be touched purposefully and with sensitivity after the intent to contain has been clearly communicated verbally. - Conditions under which containment will be terminated must be clearly communicated to the child and adhered to. - Physical containment is only to be used as a response to immediate safely concerns and not as "therapeutic holding". - Pertinent information on the student should be known to the staff (i.e. OSR indicates whether the student has been involved in a containment in the past, the student's health condition, whether the student is taking medication and if so, whether the use of a physical containment would be an appropriate response, whether the student has an IEP containing a safety plan, the student's age, developmental stage, social history, and any physical/medical disability or sensory impairment). - ◆ Students with sensory integration difficulties may find the physical touch endured during containment painful (tactile defensiveness).
+Students who are blind or visually impaired should be touched purposefully and with sensitivity after the intent to contain has been clearly communicated verbally. - Conditions under which containment will be terminated must be clearly communicated to the child and adhered to. - Physical containment is only to be used as a response to immediate safely concerns and not as "therapeutic holding".

+- Pertinent information on the student should be known to the staff (i.e. OSR indicates whether the student has been involved in a containment in the past, the student's health condition, whether the student is taking medication and if so, whether the use of a physical containment would be an appropriate response, whether the student has an IEP containing a safety plan, the student's age, developmental stage, social history, and any physical/medical disability or sensory impairment). - ◆ Students with sensory integration difficulties may find the physical touch endured during containment painful (tactile defensiveness).
 It is important to consider this before entering into a containment and if it is determined to be essential for safety, educators must be aware that the physical touch is likely to aggravate the situation.